awsdocs/amazon-rds-user-guide/doc_source/CHAP_SettingUp.md

 Before you create a DB instance and a security group, you must know your DB instance and network needs\.
 Here are some important things to consider:
 + **Resource requirements **– What are the memory and processor requirements for your application or service?
 You use these settings to help you determine what DB instance class to use\.
 For specifications about DB instance classes, see [DB instance classes](Concepts.DBInstanceClass.md)\.
 + **VPC, subnet, and security group – **Your DB instance will most likely be in a virtual private cloud \(VPC\)\.
 To connect to your DB instance, you need to set up security group rules\.
-These rules are set up differently depending on what kind of VPC you use and how you use it: in a default VPC or in a user\-defined VPC\.
+These rules are set up differently depending on what kind of VPC you use and how you use it\.
+For example, you can use: a default VPC or a user\-defined VPC\.

   The following list describes the rules for each VPC option:
   + **Default VPC** – If your AWS account has a default VPC in the current AWS Region, that VPC is configured to support DB instances\.
 If you specify the default VPC when you create the DB instance, do the following: